Charlie Blackmon Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The Mets have the 17th-ranked team ERA across all MLB pitching staffs (4.47).
+- The Mets have a 4.48 team ERA that ranks 17th across all MLB pitching staffs.

-- Mets pitchers combine to give up 48 total home runs at a clip of 1.5 per game (third-most in baseball).
+- Mets pitchers combine to allow the third-most home runs in baseball (49 total, 1.4 per game).

-- His last time out came on Monday against the Atlanta Braves, when the righty went 5 2/3 innings, surrendering three earned runs while giving up four hits.
+- In his last appearance on Wednesday, the lefty tossed four innings against the Detroit Tigers, giving up four earned runs while surrendering five hits.

-- The 27-year-old has amassed a 4.11 ERA and 6.7 strikeouts per nine innings in six games this season, while allowing a batting average of .250 to opposing hitters.
+- The 29-year-old has an ERA of 3.86, with 7.2 strikeouts per nine innings, in three games this season.
+Opponents have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.